CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/Getting-started-v2.md

 # Getting Started with Your MS-102 : MICROSOFT 365 ADMINISTRATOR AND ESSENTIALS Workshop

 Welcome to your MS-102 : MICROSOFT 365 ADMINISTRATOR AND ESSENTIALS workshop!
 We've prepared a seamless environment for you to explore and learn about key elements of Microsoft 365 administration: Microsoft 365 tenant management, Microsoft 365 identity synchronization, and Microsoft 365 security and compliance.
 Let's begin by making the most of this experience:

+>**Note**: `Once you launch the track, you'll have access to a virtual machine (VM) for 40 hours.
+The displayed track duration of 4 days and 8 hours is based on an estimated usage time of 8 hours per day.
+Please plan your lab sessions accordingly.
+If the VM uptime of 40 hours is fully exhausted before completing the labs, access will be lost`

 ## Accessing Your Lab Environment